dentemple/VBA-Class-For-AS400-Automation-Objects/README.md

 This may be as simple as early-binding the HACL or changing a network setting; or, it can be as complicated as integrating this code with a web-scraper.

+(Because heavens forbid we actually change anything on the iSeries' backend to make everyone's lives easier).

 Troubleshooting these situations are, however, beyond my current scope.
 Still, I invite the community at large to copy or extend these files with their own solutions regarding these issues.

 ## Optional Pre-Download Test